⚠️ Don't Wait Until Someone Gets Hurt

 Aggressive Dog Rehabilitation Programs in North Alabama

-Program is for dogs that have MAJOR fear, reactivity, and/or aggression towards humans or animals.
-12 Private lessons.
+Program is for dogs that have HIGH fear, reactivity, and/or aggression towards humans or animals.
+8 Private lessons.

 • We do not guarantee to fix any behaviors but to work to get behaviors to a manageable state.